-NEPA is often referred to as an “umbrella law” providing a comprehensive framework for complying with other Federal, State, and local environmental statutory requirements.
-An EIS will contain relevant information necessary for the agency to make a determination on the significance of an impact the proposed action may have upon the environment.
-Resources considered in an EIS include land, water, air, structures, living organisms, environmental values at the site, and social, cultural, and economic factors.
+NEPA is often referred to as an "umbrella law" providing a comprehensive framework for complying with other Federal, State, and local environmental statutory requirements.
+An EA will contain relevant information necessary for the agency to make a determination on the significance of an impact the proposed action may have upon the area.
+Such resources include, but are not limited to, the following: Land Use, Cultural Resources, Transportation Systems, and Physical/Biological Resources.

 How is public input considered in the NEPA process?

 Public input will be used in the project evaluation process and EA development.
 GSA must take into consideration all comments received from the public and other parties on NEPA documents during the scoping and draft EA comment periods.
 We care about the community and believe open, ongoing communication is important.